HausDAO/daohaus-website/docs/devs/dev-proposals.md

 * **Minion** - Execute an external contract function e.g. swapping assets in the DAO bank

-**Custom Proposals (Boosts)**
+### Custom Proposals (Boosts)

 DAOHaus is designed to be extended by external developers.
-By working with our proposal "code legos" developers can create "Boosts" to extend DAOhaus functionality with custom proposal types.
+By working with our proposal "code legos", developers can create "Boosts" to extend DAOhaus functionality  such as custom field inputs, form layouts and transaction payloads.

-For more information about Boosts, refer to documentation on [Boosts on the DAOhaus platform](./boosts).
+Boosts can interact with external smart contracts (via Minions) or off-chain APIs, allowing for a wide range of use cases to be built.

+Developers are able to publish these Boosts on the [Boosts Marketplace](https://daohaus.club/docs/users/boosts/installing-boosts) for DAOs to install and access new functionality.

+When you activate a Boost for your DAO, members will be able to create, vote and execute a new custom proposal type.

+> If you are new to Boosts, please refer to the [Boosts 101](/docs/users/boosts/boosts)

+> If you would like to build a boost, visit our [Boost Builder Tutorial](/docs/devs/build-a-boost)